Top 10 Vancouver, BC Attractions

 Vancouver BC Guide to a Fun Vacation

 Staying at Sunset Inn & Suites in downtown Vancouver gives you access to a wealth of fun and exciting attractions – all within close proximity of our hotel.
 You can explore the natural wonders of the waterfront, or opt to stroll the various downtown streets, do some shopping, and have some fun along the way.
-Whether you’re in Vancouver for business, visiting with family and friends, or staying with for an extended period.
-Sunset Inn & Suites offers great proximity to some of the best Vancouver has to offer.
+Whether you are in Vancouver for business, visiting with family and friends, or just staying for an extended period, the Sunset Inn & Suites offers premier access to some of the best Vancouver has to offer.
 Review our list of Top 10 Vancouver, BC attractions and see for yourself.

 1. Stanley Park

 Sunset Inn & Suites offers the most convenient location of hotels near Stanley Park, Vancouver.
 Simply step outside our hotel and enjoy a leisurely walk to Stanley Park which attracts eight million visitors every year for its recreational facilities and natural vantage points.
 A seawall path circling the park is used by 2.5 million pedestrians, cyclists, joggers and inline skaters.
 Much of Stanley Park remains forested with an estimated half million trees.
 This natural Vancouver attraction, described as "1000 acres of paradise", is more than 10% larger than New York City's Central Park and almost half the size of London's Richmond Park.

 2. Sunset Beach and English Bay